silvelie/Data-Science/Capstone Project Proposal.md

 + What are her most succesful tournaments and surfaces?

 + What is her most frequent type of winning shot and most common error?
-How shots varies per unforced error/winner/forced error?
+How shots vary per unforced error/winner/forced error?

 ### 5. Deliverables